hsbadr/HiClimR/README.md

    *  options for preprocessing and postprocessing
    *  efficient code execution for large datasets.
    *  cluster validation function `validClimR`
-     *  implements an objective tree cut to find an optimal number of clusters for a user-specified confidence level.
+     *  implements an objective tree cut to find an optimal number of clusters
 * It is also applicable to any correlation-based clustering.

 [⇪](#hiclimr)